adamxmiranda/NGS_WorkshopTutorial/ChIP-seq/README.md

 Biorender template by Samara Ona

+*** Note on the histone code***

+These key histone markers are important to know for their correlated function and common use.

+- H3K27ac (Histone 3, Lysine 27; acetylation) - A mark associated with actively transcribed promoter/enhancer activity.
+- H3K4me1 (Histone 3, Lysine 4; monomethylation) - A mark associated with active enhancer activity
+- H3K27me3 (Histone 3, Lysine 27; trimethylation) - A mark associated with heterochromatin and inactive regions of the genome

 ## Analytical Workflow
 If starting with raw fastq files, start at the beginning.
 If starting with different files, start with the appropriate step.
 I have added the file extensions to each step to give you an idea of where you might be in the process.